JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 Editor - Text Selection
 : Add a new section about [Text Selection EPs](text_selection.md) and describe [`ExtendWordSelectionHandler`](upsource:///platform/lang-api/src/com/intellij/codeInsight/editorActions/ExtendWordSelectionHandler.java)

+SDK Setup Assistance
+: Added a code sample to the SDK tutorial that expands on assisting in the setup of an SDK

 ## 2020

 ### December-20